 Kitchen Design Courses and Classes

 Kitchen design classes are typically offered as part of a general interior design degree program, or they may be available in a shorter program that focuses on kitchen and bath design.
-Keep reading to find out more detail about kitchen design classes.
+This article will show you some of the usual courses you can find in a dedicated kitchen design program.

 Coursework covers the basic skills needed to work with clients to create functional, well-designed kitchens.
-Topics covered in kitchen design courses include color theory, design trends, new construction, remodeling, lighting, drafting and materials.
-Some programs also offer internship opportunities, so potential kitchen designers can get some practical experience before entering the job-market.
+Many kitchen design programs end with a professional practice or internship course, so potential kitchen designers can get some practical experience before entering the job market.
+Students must complete a set number of hours working for a firm in the kitchen industry, under the supervision of a professional.
+Topics covered in these courses may include the following:

 Fundamentals of Kitchen Design

-The foundational principles of kitchen and bathroom design are introduced in this course.
+The principles of kitchen design are introduced in this course.
 Emphasis is placed on understanding how users interact with the room and how the designer can create a layout that is more efficient and intuitive.
-Students also learn the basics of kitchen and bathroom construction, particularly common plumbing and electrical layouts.
 The class explains how the task of kitchen design changes between new construction and remodeling projects.
 This course is one of the first taken by students.

 In lighting classes, students discover how to plan kitchen lighting arrangements that are both visually pleasing and functional.
 They learn to incorporate natural and artificial light sources to create an inviting room with well-lit work spaces.
 These courses familiarize students with the different types of light fixtures commonly used in kitchens, including recessed, ceiling, track and pendant lights.
 These fixtures can be used in a variety of roles, such as general illumination and accent lighting.